The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

-If you're a Singapore SME shopping for a website, you've probably heard "use the PSG grant" three times this week.
-Here's how it actually works, who qualifies, and when skipping it is the smarter move.
+If you're a Singapore SME shopping for a website, you've heard "use the PSG grant" three times this week.
+Here's what the Productivity Solutions Grant actually is, who qualifies — and why, for many SMEs we talk to, going direct without the grant ends up faster, simpler, and surprisingly close in net cost.

 What the PSG grant actually is

-The Productivity Solutions Grant (PSG) is a Singapore government co-funding scheme administered by Enterprise Singapore.
+The Productivity Solutions Grant (PSG) is a Singapore government co-funding scheme administered jointly by Enterprise Singapore and the Infocomm Media Development Authority (IMDA).
 It helps SMEs adopt pre-approved IT solutions — including business websites and digital marketing packages.

-- Eligible SMEs can claim a percentage of the cost of a pre-approved solution (the rate has been adjusted multiple times — currently up to 50%, but verify on the Business Grants Portal).
+- Eligible SMEs can claim a percentage of the cost of a pre-approved solution (the support rate is revised periodically; verify the current value on the Business Grants Portal before applying).

 - The vendor and the specific solution package must both be on the IMDA pre-approved list at the time you apply.